-Site Induction training will be carried out by the Site Manager in the first instance, further training and information will be given when the new, transferred employee or Contractor arrives on site.
+• Induction safety training will be carried out by the Site Manager in the first instance, further training and information will be given by the respective Foreman when the new, transferred employee or Contractor arrives on site.
 Hazard identification, danger areas, preventive and protective measures, evacuation procedures emergency plan site safety rules, first aid provision etc. are subjects to be covered.